 See what it is all about being in flight school and piloting helicopters.
 Indulge yourself with an introductory flight lesson.

-Heli pilots are in great demand; $70,000 STARTING salary; train at your pace & schedule; financial aid pays for all; employment guaranteed in writing.
+Heli pilots are in great demand; $70,000 STARTING salary; train at your pace & schedule; financial aid and/or loan can pay for all; employment guaranteed in writing.

 Pilot helicopters for personal business and pleasure - it's more affordable than you think and the benefits are priceless!

 Are you ready to pursue training?
 Follow our step-by-step instructions, enroll in the appropriate training course, apply for financial aid if needed, review our pilot training pricelist.

 Are you looking for something different, something exciting, something that will change your life?
 Becoming a helicopter pilot is just that.
 No day will be like the previous, you will continuously be challenged, and your life will never be the same.
 Flying helicopters is a lot of fun, exciting, rewarding, and - contrary to common belief - very safe!

 At Tallahassee Helicopter we care!
 We are dedicated to your success.
 Whether you just want to take a few lessons to experience the thrill and excitement of piloting a helicopter or if you are ready to become a certified helicopter pilot, we offer the highest-quality helicopter flight training at the most affordable rates.
 Let us assist you to achieve your dream of flying helicopters.